SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 lateral cysts, sinuses, fistulas - persistent pharyngeal grooves aka clefts?
 - especially with the cervical sinus formed by 2-4 grooves, which coalesce and meant to disappear
 - would be fistulas lateral on neck near Sternocleidomastoid muscle
-	- branchial cleft cyst - fluid filled, non-communicating
+	- branchial cleft cyst - fluid filled, non-communicating; if there's a blockage there
 	- bracbranchialhial sinus - open tract to skin or pharynx
 	- branchial fistula - complete tract there
 	- needs surgical excision + risk of infection